msobanjo/courseware/topics/aws/vpc/README.md

 ## Creating a VPC
 ### Basic Usage
-VPCs can be created very easily - you should only have to provide the CIDR block, which defines the address range for your subnet.
+VPCs can be created very easily - you should only have to provide the CIDR block, which defines the address range for your subnet:
 ```bash
 # aws ec2 create-vpc --cidr-block [CIDR_DEFINITION]
 aws ec2 create-vpc --cidr-block 10.0.0.0/16